 It’s amazing how infrequently many of us explore our own areas.
 Quite often there are undiscovered gems right on our own door step.
 Here are some bank holiday activities for the family for you to try:

-- Local galleries and museums are often free, ask for a small voluntary donation or offer great deals for family tickets and groups.
+These are often free, ask for a small voluntary donation or offer great deals for family tickets and groups.

 Look out for free events such as craft fares, food festivals and live music events.
 There’s usually plenty for the kids and adults to get involved in and can spark a whole new interest in alternative activities, interests, foods or hobbies for life.

-- Local farms- there are usually heaps of interactive activities for families at farms including play areas and picnic zones.
+There are usually heaps of interactive activities for families at farms including play areas and picnic zones.
 So pack up a picnic and get in touch with nature.

 Do you live in an area that operates sight seeing buses?
 Have you ever been on it?
 Go on give it a whirl – you may learn some amazing facts about your own town or city!

 Pick up a camera or put the kids in charge of your camera phone for the day.
 Get them to record the day through their eyes – you will be surprised of their view of the world.
 As a great follow on activity, print off the pictures and help them put together a scrap book of your day together.
 It will be something to look back on for years to come.

 Visit Britain is packed with great ideas, where ever you are based or looking to travel to.